 - Intel® Debugger Extension for Intel® Many Integrated Core Architecture (Intel® MIC Architecture)

 This section highlights important from the previous product version and changes in product updates.

 Changes since Intel® Parallel Studio XE 2019 Composer Edition

 - Update to GNU* Project Debugger (GDB) 8.3

 This section lists the individual Debug Solutions components for each supported host OS.
 Not all components are available for all host OSes.

-Command line for CPU, and Eclipse* IDE plugin for offload enabled applications.
+Command line for CPU, and Eclipse* IDE plugin.